murraysagal/MSStringifyMacros/README.md

 ### Cocoapods

 1. Add a pod entry for MSStringifyMacros to your Podfile: `pod 'MSStringifyMacros'`.

-If you want to add only specific macros you can use `pod 'MSStringifyMacros/UserDefaults'` or `pod 'MSStringifyMacros/Archiving'`.
-Refer to the podspec for the current submodules.
+    > Note: I'm trying to get sub specs working to allow you to install selectively but I'm having a few problems.

 2. Install the pod(s) by running `pod install`.
 3. Where you need it `#import "MSStringifyMacros_Archiving.h"` or `#import "MSStringifyMacros_UserDefaults.h"`.